 Story by Chad Waller, NAIA Director of Athletics Communications & Media

-KANSAS CITY, Mo. – With a 4-0-0 record, Northwestern Ohio remains in the No. 1 position in the first regular-season edition of the 2017 NAIA Women’s Soccer Coaches Top 25 Poll, the national office announced Tuesday.
-The Racers have now owned the No. 1 spot in each of the last three polls, dating back to last year.
+KANSAS CITY, Mo. – Martin Methodist (Tenn.) takes back the No. 1 position in the NAIA Women’s Soccer Coaches’ Top 25 Poll, the national office announced Tuesday.
+The top four ranked teams shuffled spots as the RedHawks boast their sixth No. 1 ranking of the year and 16th overall.

 Top 25 Highlights (historical information dates back to 1999)